Tip #1—Want to visit a college campus with your son or daughter? Take advantage of Amtrak’s Campus Visit program: code H459.

 The AirTrain monorail also gets rail passengers to airport rental car outlets, and helps link air travelers with any northeast rail station.

-Tip #9—Book NOW for summer travel; trains (especially sleeping cars) sell out early!
+Tip #8—Book NOW for summer or holiday travel; trains (especially sleeping cars) sell out early!

-Capacity is limited on most Amtrak trains, but especially on sleeping cars during the summer.
+Capacity is limited on most Amtrak trains, but especially on sleeping cars during the summer and around the Thanksgiving and winter holidays.
 Several trips of western long distance trains are already sold out.

 Call Amtrak’s reservations center at 1-800-USA-RAIL (872-7245), go to Amtrak’s website or visit your local travel agent or Amtrak station.

-Tip #10—Train riding with small children is more fun when you have a “survival bag.”
+Tip #9—Train riding with small children is more fun when you have a “survival bag.”
 Here are some ideas for what to include.

-Tip #11—If you own a cell phone, be sure to give that number in addition to a home or work number to Amtrak when making a reservation.
+Tip #10—If you own a cell phone, be sure to give that number in addition to a home or work number to Amtrak when making a reservation.

 TA works to reunite families separated in transit, give food or shelter to those stranded without cash, and provide emotional counseling.
 TA is in 23 airports; train stations in Boston, Los Angeles, San Diego, Toronto, Washington; and in or near 10 bus terminals.
 An “e-help” feature at their website lets you type in a problem and get an individualized response.